serkanyazicioglu/MicrosoftAzureStorageRepository/README.md

 ### Prerequisites

 Project is built with .NET Framework 4.6.1.

+This project references
+-	Nhea > 1.5.1
+-	Microsoft.WindowsAzure.Storage > 9.3.2

-Click the link below to download Azure Storage Explorer.
+I highly suggest you to use Azure Storage Explorer.
+Click the link below to download.

 https://azure.microsoft.com/en-us/features/storage-explorer/

 ### Configuration

-First of all creating a base repository class is a good idea to set basic properties.
+First of all creating a base repository class is a good idea to set basic properties like connection string.

 ```
 public abstract class BaseTableRepository<T> : Nhea.Data.Repository.MicrosoftAzureStorageRepository.BaseTableStorageRepository<T> where T : TableEntity, new()